New Patients (909) 277-6919

 If you avoid dental care due to dental anxiety or stress, you are not alone.

-One of the ways we help patients overcome dental anxiety is by maintaining open and honest communication.
+Another method we use to help patients overcome dental anxiety is by maintaining open and honest communication.
 We always outline all necessary procedures and walk our patients through each step of their treatment plan.

 For many patients, having a better understanding of their treatment helps to reduce stress and anxiety associated with the unknowns of dentistry.

-Our entire team of dental care professionals is highly skilled, experienced, and expertly trained to provide gentle, high-quality, modern dental care for patients of all ages, including IV Sedation and sleep dentistry.
+Our entire team of dental care professionals is highly skilled, experienced, and expertly trained to provide gentle, high-quality, modern dental care for patients of all ages.
+One of top services is sedation dentistry which includes IV Sedation and sleep dentistry.

 Dr. Vijay Patel is specially trained in sleep dentistry.
 Sleep dentistry, or sedation dentistry, helps patients with sensitivity, a hyperactive gag reflex, or dental anxiety receive the dental care they need in a safe and supportive environment.